 Why Read Abandoned in Berlin? – A Message from Hilda.

 This is the story of how my family lost their livelihood to the Nazis, as revealed to me from materials I found in my garage and legal and real estate documents provided by the German authorities.
-It also describes what happened to them thereafter, both during the war and subsequently when the fighting was over.
+It describes what happened to my family afterwards, both during the war and subsequently when the fighting was over.

 As I hear of new experiences from World War II and Hitler’s treatment of the Jews, I find it hard to believe that one man could have done so much harm.
 My story illustrates how the German government, even after the war, treated Jews unfairly, and it’s important to “never forget”.

 (This is apartment block I found June 2016, that suffered little damage during WW II)